DaitTHU/BigInteger/README.md

 ## disadvantages

-Multiplication and division are inefficient, I know, and most importantly, `python` naturally use arbitrary length integer!
+Multiplication and division are inefficient, I know, and most importantly, `Python` naturally use arbitrary length integer!

 I still have a lot of unfinished work left.
 I'll finish this one day.